wdporter/i-am-that-vuepress/70-god-is-the-end-of-all-desire-and-knowledge/readme.md

 **Q:**&ensp;Here you are sitting on your seat and talking to me.
 What compels you is your *karma*.

 **M:**&ensp;Nothing compels me.
-I do what needs doing.
+I do what needs doïng.
 But you do so many unnecessary things.
 It is your refusal to examine that creätes *karma*.
 It is the indifference to your own suffering that perpetuätes it.

 **Q:**&ensp;Yes, it is true.
 What can put an end to this indifference?